nvdaaddons/DevGuide/readme.md

 ### Example 2: Generate a tone when switching to Notepad ###

-Most of the below code comes from NvDA Developer Guide.
+Most of the below code comes from NVDA Developer Guide.

 Not only NVDA let's you add global commands, but it also allows writing code to enhance usage of programs through app modules.
 An app module is also a Python file except that, this time, the name of the .py file is the name of the executable for a program.
 For example, an app module for Notepad would be named notepad.py.